Radio Antena Satelor

 Radio Antena Satelor was heard for the first time regionally on December 25, 1991, with 5 hours of broadcast per day and coverage only in Bucharest, Dâmbovița and Argeș, following which on March 1, 2006, it reached its national position.
-Radio Antena Satelor includes programs and programs for the public in rural areas, debating real problems of the typical Romanian village.
+Radio Antena Satelor includes programs and programs for the public in rural areas, debating the real problems of the typical Romanian village.